opiter09/Fossil-Fighters-Randomizer/README.md

   This is purely cosmetic, however
 - The Starter in GP button force-swaps Spinax fossils and your starter's.
 If the starter is custom and has a number over 100, it will force-swap Spinax and Chelon instead
-- The three vivosaurs listed in the box Post-Game Vivos, naturally, only appear post-game.
+- The seven vivosaurs listed in the box Post-Game Vivos, naturally, only appear post-game.
-  These are Lambeo, Guan, Compso, and T-Rex.
+  These are T-Rex, Guan, Compso, V-Raptor, Zino, Lambeo, and Centro.
 All you need to do to change this is edit the text input, making sure to use the vivosaurs' Numbers, and separating each by a comma and any number of spaces.
 Also, all entries after the 17th will be ignored
 - To make the Holt fight beatable, you can always find V-Raptor in the Keymonite room in the Digadigamid.
 IMPORTANT: For technical reasons, these fossils will ONLY appear if you have neither fossil chip